 Chatbot

-Customer Support
+Customer support

 Customer support is among the most popular customer touchpoints in eCommerce and physical commerce.
 Customer support is the bedrock of CX in retail, finance, health and any sector you can think of, so ensuring you are giving customers everything they need is vital.
-Whether it is a real-time chat assistant online or a call centre, improving customer support will dramatically improve customer experience.
+Whether it is a real-time chat assistant online or a call center, improving customer support will dramatically improve customer experience.

-Voice Assistant
+Voice assistant

 This is a rapidly developing customer touchpoint, with customers increasingly turning to Alexa, Google Assistant and Siri when purchasing.
-Optimising your website for voice search and preparing your business for a rise in this channel will help improve customer experience.
+Optimizing your website for voice search and preparing your business for a rise in this channel will help improve customer experience.

-Text Message (SMS)
+Text message (SMS)

 With an open rate of 98%, text messages are a powerful customer touchpoint.
 While many retail businesses have yet to use SMS as a marketing channel, incorporating this into your strategy can be very effective.

-Social Media
+Social media

 Social media is another channel that offers many different customer touchpoints.
 With social channels constantly introducing new features, it is a constantly evolving part of the customer journey.
 To improve CX for your retail business, make sure you are using social media effectively and efficiently.